-From the aforementioned extended entropies, Barrow entropy has been shown to lead to a very interesting cosmological phenomenology.
-It arises from quantum-gravitational phenomena on the horizon structure, parametrized by the single exponent $\Delta$ \cite{Barrow:2020tzx}, where $\Delta=0$ corresponds to standard entropy and $\Delta=1$ to maximal deviation.
-Hence, it is natural to consider that at early times these quantum phenomena are more intense and thus $\Delta$ is closer to 1, while as time passes they smooth out and $\Delta$ tends to its standard value 0.
+Nevertheless, in the case of Barrow entropy one has an additional necessity for the varying behavior.
+Since it arises from quantum-gravitational phenomena on the horizon structure, parametrized by the single exponent $\Delta$ \cite{Barrow:2020tzx}, where $\Delta=0$ corresponds to standard entropy and $\Delta=1$ to maximal deviation, it is hard to justify why in the recent Universe one has significant quantum-gravitational phenomena in its horizon that could lead to significant deviation from standard, i.e. classical entropy.
+Hence, it is more natural to consider that at early times these quantum phenomena are more intense and thus $\Delta$ is closer to 1, while as time passes they smooth out and $\Delta$ tends to its standard value 0.
+We mention here that such a scenario is still Barrow entropy, since $\Delta$ does arise from quantum gravitational phenomena, however one goes beyond the first approximation of \cite{Barrow:2020tzx} in which these phenomena are constant throughout the Universe evolution, and examines more realistic scenarios in which quantum gravitational phenomena are stronger at early times and smooth out as the system becomes larger.

 In summary, a scenario of Barrow entropy with varying exponent has even more justification than the usual energy-scale dependence of coupling constants.